exercism/julia/concepts/dict-functions/about.md

 ERROR: KeyError: key 4 not found
 ```

-We could test for the key before trying to retrieve it (with something like `4 ∈ keys(d)`), but it can be useful to just get a default value for missing keys.
+We could test for the key before trying to retrieve it (with something like `haskey(d, 4)` or `4 ∈ keys(d)`), but it can be useful to just get a default value for missing keys.

 For this, we have the [`get()`][get] function and its mutating variant [`get!()`][get-bang].
 These differ in whether the "missing" key is added to the `Dict`.